Getting these two punctuation marks grammatically correct in your writing can be a little challenging at first. But it is not that difficult.

 Mary loves walking in the forest; however, Sandra finds it boring.

-You need to remember that the correct use of commas with coordinate conjunctions and conjunctive adverbs still applies.
+You need to remember that the correct use of commas with coordinating conjunctions and conjunctive adverbs still applies.

 Always consider using a range of sentence structures; readers will really appreciate it.

 A colon looks like two full stops on top of each other.
 So in some ways, it says stop here.